When Was Jesus Born? It Wasn't Actually Dec. 25

 Advertisement

 Again, the Bible provides more clues.
 Luke tells us that Zechariah "belonged to the priestly division of Abijah."
-Each division of priests took turns performing sacrifices and other services in the Temple.
-In 1 Chronicles 24, the order of Temple service is laid out by divisions numbering one through 24, with Abijah listed as eight in the rotation.
+Each division of priests took turns performing sacrifices and other services in the temple.
+In 1 Chronicles 24, the order of temple service is laid out by divisions numbering one through 24, with Abijah listed as eight in the rotation.

-But there are also some holes in this theory.
-The biggest problem is that each priestly division served more than once a year in the Temple.
+The biggest problem is that each priestly division served more than once a year in the temple.
 What if Gabriel appeared to Zechariah during his second stint in the temple six months later?
 That would place Jesus' birth in March, which Paul admits is a distinct possibility.

 Advertisement